lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

   This field only appears in the All-1 SCHC Fragments.
   Its size is defined by each Profile for each Rule ID.

-  See {{IntegrityChecking}} for the MIC default size, default polynomials and details on its computation.
+  See {{IntegrityChecking}} for the MIC default size, default polynomial and details on MIC computation.

 * C (integrity Check): C is a 1-bit field.
   This field is used in the SCHC ACK message to report on the reassembled SCHC Packet integrity check (see {{IntegrityChecking}}).